onja-org/music-of-madagascar/r/rijade.md

 ![Rijade](rijade.jpg)

 This artist is from Nosy Be which is in the west coast of Madagascar.
-She is still young, and has been singing for quite many years but it is not specified when.
+She is still young, and has been singing for quite many years, but it is not specified when.
 She also loves slow music, so most of her songs are slow.
 In fact, she is single and she is living with her parents.

 **Genre:** Slow/Dance hall